- Sporty A-Spec offered with 4-cylinder

 Adding the A-Spec trim drags the highway estimate down to 32 mpg due to its larger wheels.

 Even more impressive is the sedan’s fuel economy with its available V-6.
-That configuration is rated at 20/31/24 mpg, though adding all-wheel drive and the A-Spec package drags those numbers to 20/29/23 mpg.
-The TLX isn’t available with a hybrid powertrain, unfortunately.
+That configuration is rated at 20/31/24 mpg, though adding all-wheel drive or the A-Spec package drags those numbers to 20/29/23 mpg.
+The TLX isn’t available with a hybrid powertrain.

-By comparison, the Mercedes C300 is rated at 27 mpg combined and the BMW 330i comes in at an impressive 30 mpg combined.
+By comparison, the Mercedes-Benz C300 is rated at 28 mpg combined and the BMW 330i comes in at 30 mpg combined with front-wheel drive.